Want to know the first rule of waxing body hair?

 It’s simple: always exfoliate first.
 A well-timed scrub has plenty of benefits.
 It removes dead skin cells that block the hair follicle, the cause of très undesirable ingrown hairs.

 Exfoliating also boosts circulation, encourages cell regeneration and improves skin tone and appearance.

 There’s nothing new about the concept of exfoliation.
 Ancient Egyptians were wise to its benefits, with Cleopatra and her crew using abrasive masks before waxing with a homemade mixture made from beeswax.
 Meanwhile in Europe in the Middle Ages the exfoliant of choice among medieval beauty buffs was tartaric acid found in wine.
-Today, it’s a much better idea to exfoliate with Nad's Hair Removal Ultra Smoothing Exfoliating Body Wax Strips and save your wine for Friday night.
+Today, it’s much better (and easier) to grab your favourite exfoliant and save your wine for Friday night!

 Here are three things to remember when exfoliating to prevent ingrown hairs:

 Don’t use microbeads.
 The planet’s oceans will thank you.

 Exfoliate BEFORE waxing, not after a wax when your skin will be sensitive.